-The global market for internet of cars is projected to be almost US$ 42.6 billion by 2018.
-The market for it in Europe is estimated to be worth US$ XXX.XX million in 2015 and it is expected to grow at XXX.XX% CAGR to US$ XXX.XX mn by 2020.
+The market projected to be almost US$ 42.6 billion by 2018.
+The market for it in Europe is estimated to be worth US$ XXX.XX million in 2015 and it is expected to grow at XXX.XX% CAGR to US$ XXX.XX mn by 2022.
 The connected car market in Europe competes with that of North America.
 This market consists of hardware (like memory devices, processors & sensors), technologies (HSPA, LTE, Wi-Fi), and services (safety, post-purchase, etc.)

 According to Cisco, one of the leading smart car technology makers of the world, the Internet of Cars can unlock about US$1400 in benefits each year per vehicle.
 Higher connectivity through a maingrid knowledge frame will make smart car technology-fitted automobiles cognizant of which routes to take, and which to avoid, for greater time saving, and even safety.
 There are a slew of benefits from this – less traffic, more productivity, lesser accidents, lower insurance costs, immediate and automatic crisis notification and response, and much more.

 Other benefits include remote sensing between cars – the smart automobiles of the future will be able to drive themselves, staying connected through smart networks with adjacent vehicles on the road, sharing information about road safety pooled and accessed through Big Data, and much more.
 Transportation would no longer be restricted to manual attention on the road, but can actually be used for productive purposes.
 Furthermore, transport infrastructure will benefit from an automated and well organized transport system.
 Fuel savings will culminate from timely reminder for servicing, taxation and pricing for vehicles.
 Most easily scalable benefits of connectivity desired by customers include accessing mobile applications without a jeopardizing life on the road, and tethering of mobile phone connections to the car to access internet while driving.